LukeArenas/GeoSnap/README.md

 * Mapbox
 * Geocodio
 * Redux
+* AWS

 ***

 ### ***Back-end Decisions***

 I decided to use Postgres and Express for the back-end because I find they have a good balance between structure and flexibility.
-Geocodio will be used in the back-end to store coordinates in the db.
+Geocodio is used in the back-end to store coordinates in the db.

 ### ***Front-end Decisions***

 React and Node suit my front-end needs through their component hierarchy.
 The redux functionality paired with React will help keep my project organized and scalable.
-The Mapbox API will be the front-end of my geolocation functionality.
+The Mapbox API is the front-end of my geolocation functionality.
+The initial plan was to have three pages - the map, the create post form, and the post details.
+As the project evolved, I realized I needed to find a way to handle multiple posts at one location.
+This led me to design a feed page, which allows the user to see all the posts at that location from newest to oldest.
+With the addition of AWS, and the ability to upload a new profile picture, the app also required a profile page that would not only allow the user to upload their new photo, but also see all their own posts in chronological order.

 ### ***Screenshots***